YosefLab/compassR/README.md

 ## Usage

-In the following tutorial, we'll explore the [Th17 cell data set](https://www.biorxiv.org/content/10.1101/2020.01.23.912717v1) that ships with the package.
+In the following tutorial, we'll explore the Th17 cell data set ([Wagner et al.](https://www.biorxiv.org/content/10.1101/2020.01.23.912717v1); [Wang et al.](https://www.biorxiv.org/content/10.1101/2020.01.23.911966v1)) that ships with the package.
 It will help you get acquainted with the basics, while skipping over some of the finer details; if you're an advanced user looking for the full documentation, please refer to the [the wiki](https://github.com/YosefLab/compassanalytics/wiki) instead.

 ### Loading your data